-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Not Used

+Submitted

 C8A SAT or ACT

-ACT only
+C8A ACT only

 C8A SAT only

-- SAT and SAT Subject Tests or ACT Х
+C8A SAT and SAT Subject Tests or V

+ACT X

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2014, please indicate which ONE of the following a score will be used in the admissions process): , 0 C8B ACT with Writing Component required ACT with Writing component recommended ACT with or without Writing component accepted Х ~~~ Diagon indicate how your institution will use the CAT or ACT writing a ampapanti abaak all that apply:
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required C8B ACT with Writing component recommended

+C8B ACT with or without Writing compo nent a accepted